extrabacon/xlrd-parser/README.md

 });
 ```

-Load the first 10 rows from the first sheet
+Load only the first 10 rows from the first sheet

 ```javascript
 xlrd.parse('myfile.xlsx', { sheets: 0, maxRows: 10 }, function (err, workbook) {